-In your 20’s it is easy to be financially irresponsible.
-Your retirement seems so far away, you are young and feeling free and finally have control of your own life, destiny and money.
-You may be just in your first serious relationship or you may be already married.
+In your 20’s, it is easy to be financially irresponsible.
+Your retirement seems so far away; you are young and feel free and finally control your own life, destiny and money.
+You may be just in your first serious relationship, or you may be already married.
 What is important is, you don’t make mistakes now that could really cost you in the future.
 It is a crucial point to be financially responsible.
 Here are some mistakes you should avoid in your 20’s, financially:

 Never finance a wedding.
 As much pressure as you feel to have the dream ceremony and reception, resist the urge to finance it.
-A wedding is no reason to go into debt and starting out in debt is no way to start a life together.
+A wedding is no reason to go into debt, and starting in debt is no way to start a life together.

 Openly discuss money with any potential spouse.
 Since fights about money are one of the biggest reasons for divorce, this is crucial.
 Not only will you enjoy a harmonious marriage together (at least financially), but you will be sure not to marry someone who does not have the same financial goals as you, leaving you unable to fulfill your dreams for the future.